ello/wtf/_posts/support/2017-08-21-audio-video.md

 header_credit_image: header_post-default_avatar.gif
 # place header/avatar images in: _assets/images/page-headers/posts
 redirect_from:
+  - /help/audio-video/
   - /help/audio-and-video/
   - /post/audio-and-video
 ---

-## What audio and video services does Ello support?
+Ello supports a number of embedded audio and video services.

-You can embed audio and video files in your posts from services including Youtube, Vimeo, DailyMotion, Soundcloud, Mixcloud, Ustream, and Bandcamp<strong>*</strong>.
-We’ll keep adding other services to this list over time!
+You can embed audio and video files directly in your posts from the following services:

+* Youtube
+* Vimeo
+* DailyMotion
+* Soundcloud
+* Mixcloud
+* Ustream
+* Bandcamp*

-<strong>*</strong>Right now, in order to embed a Bandcamp file, you need the original url containing "bandcamp.com".
+<strong>*</strong> Bandcamp embeds require the original url containing "bandcamp.com".
 You can find the original url by opening the page source and copying the url from the page’s meta data.

 ## How do I add an audio or video file to my post?

-Paste a link to the sound or video file that you want to add to your post directly into the Omnibar.
-A preview of the embedded audio/video file will appear in your post!
-See the examples below.
+Paste a link to the audio or video file that you wish to add to your post directly into the Omnibar.
+A preview of the embedded audio/video file will appear in your post.
+View the examples embeds below..

 <br>
 **Youtube** `https://www.youtube.com/watch?v=lfJETqgWNK4`